Documentation

 • Start or Stop capture

-• Save Capture
+• Save and Clear

 Stage 2: Run live capture